tkenning/dev.na.bambora.com/source/docs/guides/apple_pay/index.md

 ## About Apple Pay

-Our API now allows for Apple Pay through your mobile app and online store for purchases made on Apple Watch, iPhone, iPad, or the Safari Web Browser.
+Our Apple Pay API allows your mobile app and online store to accept payment using Apple Watch, iPhone, iPad, or Safari.

 > Apple Pay is currently in Beta.
 Contact your account manager to apply for early access.

 ## Getting Started

-While we've provided many pieces of sample code for [Mobile Payments on Github](https://github.com/bambora/na-mobilepayments-demo), if this is your first time implementing our Payment API we recommend reviewing our [Payment API reference guides](https://dev.na.bambora.com/docs/references/merchant_API/v1-0-3/), and [server and mobile SDK guides](https://dev.na.bambora.com/docs/references/merchant_SDKs/).
+If this is your first time implementing our Payment API we recommend reviewing our [Payment API reference guides](https://dev.na.bambora.com/docs/references/merchant_API/v1-0-3/), to get familiar with Bambora's Payments API.

 ## Requirements